awklproject/Maxon-Zbrush-Sculpting-Software/Readme.md

 - (x) note to remove the routing  if done
 - (x) add nav bar
 - (x) make calendar and booking form at the end of the page
-- ( ) when you click booknow it get u to the end of the page to enter info
+- (x) when you click booknow it get u to the end of the page to enter info
+- ( ) main page tabs : light current page and link to the other pages
+- ( ) create user login page and connect it to the api
 - ( ) design the details page
 - ( ) add rows of offers . depending on subcategories/ some filters ?
 - ( )